Tsegalion/DE_captone_project/dbt_bigquery/README.md

 ## stg_orders

-Purpose: To gather raw order data and enrich it by joining with customer, order_items and product table.
-This model provides a comprehensive view of each order, including customer location and product details, which is essential for further analysis.
+Purpose: This model extracts raw order data and enriches it by joining with the customers, order_items, and products tables.
+It focuses on including only the necessary columns to prevent excessive data volume in BigQuery.
+Specifically, not filtering or aggregating data early on can lead to large datasets with many columns or rows, which can result in increased storage costs and slower query performance.
+By including only essential columns and relevant data, this model ensures that subsequent analyses are performed on a manageable dataset, enhancing efficiency and effectiveness.

 ## 2. Intermediate Models
 ## int_orders_by_state

-Purpose: To aggregate and count the number of orders for each state.
+Purpose: To aggregate and count the number of orders for each state from the ```stg_orders``` model.
 This model helps in understanding the distribution of orders across different states, providing insights into regional sales performance.

 ## int_sales_by_category

 Purpose: To aggregate sales data by product category, calculating metrics such as total orders, total sales, and average sales per order.
-This model provides insights into which product categories are performing best in terms of sales.
+This model joins both the ```stg_orders``` and ```stg_products``` model to provide insights into which product categories are performing best in terms of sales.

 ## int_avg_delivery_time